≡ Injury Lawsuit Connect ≡ Tylenol Autism/ADHD Lawsuits

 Autism spectrum disorder (ASD) is a neurodevelopmental condition that affects how a person communicates, interacts with others, and experiences the world.
 It’s called a “spectrum” because symptoms and abilities can vary widely.
 Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental condition that affects attention, self-control, and how the brain manages impulses.

 Acetaminophen is one of the most commonly used medications in the United States.
 In fact, an estimated 2.3 million pregnant women (or 65% of pregnant women) in the U.S use acetaminophen products.
-Unfortunately, a growing body of research has found that children who are prenatally exposed to acetaminophen may be more likely to suffer from autism and ADHD compared to non-exposed children.
+Unfortunately, some studies have reported an association between prenatal acetaminophen exposure and later autism or ADHD diagnoses.

 Tylenol Autism/ADHD Lawsuits: Overview